paul1893/PBTutorialManager/README.md

             .shape(.elipse)
             .message("This is a button")
             .breakPoint(true)

+// From viewDidAppear(), before this window may be nil
-let tutorialManager = TutorialManager(parentView: view)
+let tutorialManager = TutorialManager(window: view.window!)
 tutorialManager.addTarget(targetProfilePicture)
 tutorialManager.addTarget(targetMainImage)
 tutorialManager.addTarget(targetButton)